Skip to main content Skip to secondary navigation

 Main content start

-Our community of faculty, staff, students and alumni is committed to providing a safe, inclusive, supportive, diverse, and equitable environment which celebrates all cultures and backgrounds.
-Our purpose is to foster open communications, recruit and engage diverse talent, and ensure that all members of our community have the opportunity to thrive and contribute within their educational, research and professional endeavors.
-We are committed to embedding these DEI values throughout the fabric of our department's educational mission, while also supporting the Stanford Doerr School of Sustainability’s broader DEI efforts.
+Our community of faculty, staff, students and alumni is committed to providing a safe, inclusive, supportive, and equitable environment which celebrates all life experiences, perspectives and backgrounds.
+Our purpose is to foster open communications, recruit and engage a broad talent pool, and ensure that all members of our community have the opportunity to thrive and contribute within their educational, research and professional endeavors.
+We are committed to embedding these values throughout the fabric of our department's educational mission, while also supporting the Stanford Doerr School of Sustainability’s broader inclusion efforts.

 The faculty role